mjamilasfihani/BHPGenerator/README.md

   1. Include BHPGenerator in your controller using `use BHPGenerator\Generate;`.
   2. Command `return Generate::default($name, $data, $optional);` will generate default configuration.
   3. Reload your browser.
+  4. If you want to edit the assets, there is two way : in `src/Assets.php` or in spesific controller

 ## Use case
     public function index()